thedissenter/thedissenter/content/episodes/235-RoundTable-1-What-is-PsychTable--ft--Daniel-Glass--Niruban-Balachandran.md

   \ from human emotions to peer bullying/victimization to Alzheimer\u2019s disease.\
   \ He received his doctorate in clinical psychology from Suffolk University and is\
   \ currently a postdoctoral fellow at a private practice in Connecticut.
 His dissertation\
-  \ is on the emotional processing function of dreaming."
+  \ is on the emotional processing function of dreaming.  "
 title: '#235 RoundTable 1: What is PsychTable? ft.
 Daniel Glass & Niruban Balachandran'
 ---
 {{< episode >}}